rupertjeff/dynamic-routing/readme.md

 		}
 	}

-Once the package exists and it’s being loaded into your project, create an instance of `Rupertjeff\DynamicRouting\Support\Contracts\RouteCreator`.
+Once the package exists and it’s being loaded into your project, create an instance of `Rupertjeff\DynamicRouting\Contracts\RouteCreator`.
 Give that to this package and it’ll go from there!

-	// Where $creator is an instance of Rupertjeff\DynamicRouting\Support\Contracts\RouteCreator DynamicRouter::create($creator)
+	// Where $creator is an instance of Rupertjeff\DynamicRouting\Contracts\RouteCreator DynamicRouter::create($creator)

 ### Laravel 4

 If you’re using Laravel 4 (as I do, mostly), you can add the included ServiceProvider and Facade to make things easier for you.
 Just add

-	'Rupertjeff\DynamicRouting\DynamicRoutingServiceProvider'
+	'Rupertjeff\DynamicRouting\Laravel\DynamicRoutingServiceProvider'

 to your `'providers'` array in `./app/config/app.php`, and

-	'DynamicRouter' => 'Rupertjeff\DynamicRouting\Support\Facade'
+	'DynamicRouter' => 'Rupertjeff\DynamicRouting\Laravel\Facade'

 to your `'aliases'` array.
 Don’t like the Laravel Facade approach?
 Grab it off of `$this->app['dynamicRouter']` or create your own out of the IoC container.

 ### Other Projects

-Create an implementation of `Rupertjeff\DynamicRouting\Support\Contract\Router` and make sure to create a `Rupertjeff\DynamicRouting\Router` with that first class as the first parameter to the constructor.
+Create an implementation of `Rupertjeff\DynamicRouting\Contract\Router` and make sure to create a `Rupertjeff\DynamicRouting\Router` with that first class as the first parameter to the constructor.

-	// Where $router is an instance of Rupertjeff\DynamicRouting\Support\Contract\Router
+	// Where $router is an instance of Rupertjeff\DynamicRouting\Contract\Router
 	$dynamicRouter = new Rupertjeff\DynamicRouting\Router($router);

 Then just call

-	// Where $creator is an instance of Rupertjeff\DynamicRouting\Support\Contracts\RouteCreator
+	// Where $creator is an instance of Rupertjeff\DynamicRouting\Contracts\RouteCreator
 	$dynamicRouter->create($creator);

 That’s it!